A series of interconnected translucent testing nodes arranged in a clean grid-like flow

 The Four Mechanisms Behind No-Code Testing Tools

 Not all no-code automation testing tools work the same way underneath.
-Four distinct authoring mechanisms have emerged in the market — and the mechanism a tool uses determines its stability, scalability, and long-term maintenance cost more than any feature checklist will.
+Four distinct authoring mechanisms have emerged in the market — and the mechanism a tool uses determines its stability, scalability, and long-term maintenance cost more than any feature checklist will, especially for teams comparing platforms with broader test automation services.

 Four mechanisms of no-code test automation illustrated as quadrants